 ► The best cars for dogs owners...

 Man’s best friend isn’t especially opinionated when it comes to cars.
-His priorities are a large boot with a low sill and wide opening, plus a ride that won’t involuntarily wag his tail.
+Your dog's priorities are a large boot with a low sill and wide opening, plus a ride that won’t involuntarily wag his or her tail.
 The ability to venture off-road for countryside walks is an added bonus.